Valid Monday October 27, 2014 to Friday November 07, 2014

 US Hazards Outlook

 NWS Climate Prediction Center College Park MD

-- High winds for parts of the Northern
+- High winds and significant waves for the southwestern Alaskan coast,

 - Severe drought for the Central and Southern Great Plains, Southwest,

 A strong upper-level trough is forecast to move

 through southern Canada and amplify as it moves past the Great Lakes and the

 northeast.
 Its associated surface low is then expected to strengthen and

 increase the pressure gradient around it.
 This strong pressure gradient is

 predicted to lead to high winds for the Upper Midwest and Great Lakes on the